 Anyone who reads and researches a lot about Japan knows that there isn’t much tangible social history about those outwith the nobility.
 This book seeks to shine some light onto a life of an “ordinary” Japanese woman coming of age in the early 19th century.
 This was a time of huge political and social change in Japan and it was still largely closed off from the wider world and the social and cultural influences of the time.
 I say “ordinary” because Tsuneno was still rather privileged by the standards of the time, at the beginning of her life at least.

-Thanks to Light Messages and Netgalley for providing me with an Advance Review Copy in exchange for an honest review.
+Thanks to Yale University Press and NetGalley for the Advance Review Copy in exchange for an honest review.

 I was so excited to read this but having just finished it, I’m left with a sense of extreme disappointment.